Searching...

 Personal Facts, Age, Height and Biography of A. E. Douglass

-A. E. Douglass, born Andrew Ellicott Douglass on July 5, 1867, in Windsor, Vermont, was a pioneering American astronomer whose contributions to science have left a lasting legacy.
-He is best known for establishing the field of dendrochronology, a method that dates wood by analyzing the patterns of tree growth rings.
-His groundbreaking work began in 1894 while he was at the Lowell Observatory, where he served as an assistant to the renowned astronomer Percival Lowell.
+A. E. Douglass, born Andrew Ellicott Douglass on July 5, 1867, in Windsor, Vermont, was a pioneering American astronomer and archaeologist whose contributions significantly shaped the field of dendrochronology.
+His groundbreaking work began in 1894 at the Lowell Observatory, where he discovered a remarkable correlation between tree rings and the sunspot cycle, laying the foundation for a new method of dating wood through the analysis of growth ring patterns.